Tri-Development Center

 Services to People with Intellectual Developmental Disabilities and Related Disabilities

-Services through the Aiken County Board of Disabilities and Tri-Development Center to people in Aiken County with intellectual developmental disabilities and related disabilities are provided in a variety of settings.
+Services through Tri-Development Center to people in Aiken County with intellectual developmental disabilities and related disabilities are provided in a variety of settings.
 Such services may be provided in at job sites, day vocational programs, in individuals’ homes, at area recreation centers, etc. Services and supports are available locally to individuals who live with their families, in their own households, and in various types of congregate living arrangements.
-A few individuals from Aiken County continue to receive residential services through regional centers operated by the S.C.
-Department of Disabilities and Special Needs.
+A few individuals from Aiken County continue to receive residential services through regional centers operated by the Behavioral Health and Developmental Disabilities.
 Services are provided on a priority needs basis to persons determined eligible for services.

 Service to people with Autism and their Families